-Most of us like to enjoy a tipple now and again, but what do we really know about the short and long term effects of alcohol on our health?
-In this blog we share the effects that drinking too much can have, the benefits of cutting back, and tips on reducing alcohol consumption.
+Most of us like to enjoy a tipple now and again, but what do we really know about the short- and long-term effects of alcohol on our health?
+In this article, we share the effects that drinking too much can have, the benefits of cutting back, and tips on reducing alcohol consumption.
+Retake the alcohol consumption check once you’ve made the changes to see how your Wellness Score in your app changes.

 Mental health effects of alcohol